Pope Pius XII and the Holocaust: Debate around accusations of silence

 The British representative to the Vatican wrote the following in 1942: "A policy of silence in regard to such offences against the conscience of the world must necessarily involve a renunciation of moral leadership and a consequent atrophy of the influence of the Vatican".
-Pius himself noted on 3 August 1946 that "We condemned on various occasions in the past the persecution that a fanatical anti-Semitism inflicted on the Hebrew people."
+Pius stated on 3 August 1946 that "We condemned on various occasions in the past the persecution that a fanatical anti-Semitism inflicted on the Hebrew people."
 Garry Wills comments that "this is a deliberate falsehood.
 He never publicly mentioned the Holocaust."
 (Note: Pius's inaccurate characterization of Catholics as "wholeheartedly" opposed to Hitler's regime demonstrated his full acceptance of the German bishops' rejection of collective guilt in their Fulda statement of 1945. ((Phayer 2000))) (Note: It is of course not even remotely true to say that there was a positive intention not to help the Jews.
 It would be false, indeed slanderous, to claim that the Church deliberately delivered the Jews to their Nazi executioners.
 Nor can anyone claim that there was no desire, at least on the part of the Holy See, to help the Jews.)
 Michael Phayer notes that with the exception of the "very guarded terms" used in the 1942 Christmas message, Pope Pius did not speak out publicly about the Holocaust.
 Paul Johnson wrote "The Pope gave no guidance.
 Pius XII advised all Catholic everywhere to fight with valour and charity" and "What made Pius keep silent, apart from natural timidity and fear for the safety of the Vatican itself, was undoubtedly his belief that a total breach between Rome and Hitler would lead to a separatist German Catholic Church."
 (Note: In early 1942 Pius told the American diplomat Tittman that he could not speak out because "German people, in the bitterness of their defeat, will reproach him later on for having contributed, if only indirectly, to this defeat."
 Phayer considers this an implied warped standard that places concern of Germans towards the Pope against the millions of murdered Jews.
 Cardinal Tardini noted that "Pius was by temperament mild and rather shy.
 He was not made to be a fighter". ((Phayer 2008))) (Note: See (Phayer 2000) re Pius's concern over the possible bombing of Rome compared with the extermination of the Jews.)